-(a) A clear, concise account of your reasons for seeking this scholarship*.
+- A clear, concise account of the reasons for seeking this scholarship.

 - Evidence of previous interest and experience in space, aerospace, or space-related studies.

-(c) A description of your present interest in the space field.
+- A description of present interest in the space field.

-(d) A description of the program of space-related studies you plan to pursue during this period of this award.
+- A description of the program of space-related studies the applicant plans to pursue during this award period.

-- Copy of your high school transcript (unofficial is acceptable/incoming freshmen only)
+- Copy of the applicant’s high school transcript (incoming freshmen only)

 - Copy of most recent college transcript (unofficial is acceptable/not required for incoming freshmen)

 *NOTE: Students also applying for the Undergraduate Research Fellowship Program should submit a statement distinguishing the scholarship from the fellowship application.
 Primary consideration for Undergraduate Scholarship awardees is given to first-time applicants.

 - Award Agreement Letter